OpenZeppelin/openzeppelin-monitor/CONTRIBUTING.md

 ### 4. Keep your branch in sync

 You will need to periodically fetch changes from the `upstream` repository to keep your working branch in sync.
-Note that depending on which repository you are working from, the default branch may be called 'main' instead of 'master'.

 Make sure your local repository is on your working branch and run the following commands to keep it in sync: